andyarensman/prepacker-app/README.md

 As the project progressed, I quickly had a lot of components and a lot of things to implement.
 In order to prevent myself from becoming overwhelmed, I divided up the components folder into sub-folders based on what page the component is being used for.
 There is some overlap, but it wasn't a problem.

 I had a few functions I was using over and over again - I put these into a `utils.js` file in a `helpers` folder to keep it organized.
+They convert the weight from a number to a string and vice versa as well as handle the gear category titles/icons.

+<a id="sort"></a>

+## Sorting

+The gear data on the closet page and new list page can be sorted by a variety of different categories: name a-z, category a-z, weight, price, and date created.
+When the users selects a new sorting option, a function is triggered with a switch statement that sorts the data based on the option selected.

+The string-based sorts use a `.sort` method on the array of gear objects with `.localeCompare` to organize the list alphabetically regardless of upper or lower case characters: `setCurrentSortArr([...searchArr].sort((a, b) => a.category.localeCompare(b.category)))`.
+To do reverse alphabetical, switch `a` and `b` in the sort function.

+If a piece of gear does not contain data for the category being sorted, it will automatically be pushed to the end of the list:

+    setCurrentSortArr([...searchArr].sort((a, b) => {
+      if (!a.weight) {
+        return 1
+      } else if (!b.weight) {
+        return -1
+      } else {
+        return b.weight - a.weight
+      }
+    }))

 <a id="design"></a>